Azure-Samples/jenkins-terraform-azure-example/Create_Jenkins_Job.md

 ## How to Run a Jenkins Job

+**Note**: When the Jenkins Job runs for the first time, the Job will fail due to the default value of the Azure KeyVault Url being incorrect.
+Follow the instructions below to create a successful build.

-1. Once you have saved the Jenkins Pipeline, you will be taken to the Job/Pipeline screen for the Job
+1. Once you have saved the Jenkins Pipeline, navigate to the *main* branch Job/Pipeline screen
 1. In the left-hand menu, choose *Build with Parameters*
 1. Replace the default value of *AZURE_KEYVAULT_URL* with the url of the KeyVault created by the [azure_admin.sh](scripts/azure_admin.sh) script
 1. In the bottom left corner, there is a *Build History* section that displays all the executed jobs.
 Click on the latest number to view the output of the job
 1. On the *Build Screen*, you will want to choose *Console Output* to view the output of the job
+1. Be sure to press the *proceed* link in the output for the manual gate, which is explained in the next section
 1. Navigate to <https://as-{prefix}-jenkins-example.azurewebsites.net> to view the deployed evengrid-viewer-blazor application.
 To learn how to use the application see instructions [here](https://github.com/azure-samples/eventgrid-viewer-blazor)

 ![Jenkins Run Job](docs/images/create-jenkins-job-004.png)